iodepo/odis-arch/graphOps/releasing/README.md

 ### Accessing ODIS/OIH resources with in-process tooling

 A key goal of this workflow is to enable in-process access and analytics of the data with minimal infrastructure and associated support.
-To do this, the workflow leverages several cloud native approaches such as S3 based objects stores and cloud native formats such as Parquet.
+To do this, the workflow leverages several cloud-native approaches such as S3 based objects stores and cloud native formats such as Parquet.

 In doing so a set of open source and cross platform tooling becomes available to the community.
 Two examples of these include DuckDB (https://duckdb.org/) and Kuzu (https://kuzudb.com/).
-There are many more examples like Polars, Pandas and other packages that can leverage this same distribution approach to enable online analytical processing (OLAP) operations.
+There are many more examples like Polars, Pandas, and other packages that can leverage this same distribution approach to enable online analytical processing (OLAP) operations.

 This enables ODIS/OIH to support broad community interest in and use of the resources in the commons without major infrastructure investment.
-As online transaction processing (OLTP) operations are not use cases of ODIS/OIH no system are presently needed to support this approach.
+As online transaction processing (OLTP) operations are not use cases of ODIS/OIH no system is presently needed to support this approach.

-Examples of these in-process OLAP approaches in easy to share and document notebooks are in development.
+Examples of these in-process OLAP approaches in easy-to-share and document notebooks are in development.

 ## Appendix